Tembrel/expressions/README.md

   - For pedagogical purposes:
-    `enum TrigonometricOperator` demonstrates how to add new operators, and `classs TrigonometricExpression` demonstrates how to create an extended expression type that supports new methods.
+    `enum TrigonometricOperator` demonstrates how to add new operators, and `class TrigonometricExpression` demonstrates how to create an extended expression type that supports new methods.

 - Could you remove the Guava and StreamEx dependencies?